 Winter is just around the corner, and the Chicago area often gets exceptionally chilly.
 If you’re not prepared for cold weather, you could have to deal with an uncomfortable home, issues with your HVAC system, or high utility bills.
 Here are some steps you can take to winterize your HVAC system.

-It would be best if you had your heater checked by a professional before it gets cold enough outside for you to need it.
+It would be best to have your heater checked by a professional before it gets cold enough outside for you to need it.
 That way, you and your family members won’t feel uncomfortable if the HVAC technician has to shut down your system during the inspection.

 You can also avoid a breakdown during cold weather by catching hidden issues before they become more complex and costly to repair.
 For example, your system could have a malfunctioning thermostat, a refrigerant leak, a leak in your ductwork, or another issue.
 Making repairs as soon as possible can help you keep your home comfortable and save energy.
 In addition, maximizing your heating system’s efficiency will help you lower your utility bills.
 It can also extend your HVAC system’s life by reducing wear.